BrianV1981/arma3mercenaries_kill/README.md

 - **Immersive Feedback**: Players receive immediate visual and audio feedback for their kills and deaths, enhancing the tactical experience.
 - **Customization**: With the extensive CBA settings, mission creators and players can fine-tune how the script interacts with their gameplay, including adjusting rewards, penalties, killfeed behavior, and more.
+- **Unconscious Marker**: If enabled, players knocked unconscious will have their position marked with a yellow icon, providing teammates with immediate information about their status.

 </details>